Oku-Code/void-linux-guide/void-setup-guide.md

 ## Installing Void

-There are two ways to install void one is to type `void-installer` when you are loggin as a root user, this step is straight forward, the other method more hard work in order to have the configuration described at the beginning, but here i'm tell you how to do it using `chroot` procedure.
+There are two ways to install void one is to type `void-installer` when you are loggin as a root user, this step is straight forward, the other method involves more effort from your part in order to have the configuration described at the beginning, but here i'm tell you how to do it using `chroot` procedure.

 > _Tip_: Void is well documented by their developers, so check it out [here](https://docs.voidlinux.org/about/index.html) if you have some trouble with the installation process.

+### Loading your keys

+To change the keymaps of your keyboard to the following:

+1. Search you keyboard layout: `ls /usr/kbd/keymaps/**/*.map.gz | grep less`
+2. Setting up your keys: `loadkeys de-latin1` => This is for german keyboards, but choose your keyboard distribution instead

 ### Connecting to the network:

 The void xfce iso brings the posibity to connect into the network, so you can use it as well to connect to your network and procced with the next step, also if you have an wired connection you can skip this steps.

-#### Connecting to a wifi network
+#### Connecting to a wifi network using wpa_supplicant

 1. Using `wpa_supplicant` utility for wifi connections:
     - use `ip -a` to identify your network adapter in your case it be `wlslp0, wlan0` or something like that, in my case is `wlo1`